cybriant/SecOps_Compliance_As_Code/README.md

 **Pretty Print Queries**:  A pretty print version of the YARA-L Aggregate Query that will be executed in SecOps.

 **API Queries**:  Deprecated.
 Unused.

+#### convert_spreadsheet_to_JSON.py
+This script takes a flat compliance spreadsheet and converts it to a JSON file.  _Note:  The file must be flat and have no need of nested processing._

+***Functions***
+**map_to_json(in_file_name=inputFile, out_file_name=outputFile):**
+Converts a compliance spreadsheet into a JSON file which can then be used to perform operations against a SecOps instance.
+:param in_file_name: This is the spreadsheet to convert to JSON.
+:param out_file_name: This is output JSON file name.
+:return: This is the JSON file name and data.